kaievns/ruby-fighter/README.md

 # Copyright & License

-All asset in this repository are properties of Capcom and copyrighted to Capcom : Street Fighter® ©CAPCOM U.S.A., INC. ALL RIGHTS RESERVED.
+All assets in this repository are properties of Capcom and copyrighted to Capcom : Street Fighter® ©CAPCOM U.S.A., INC. ALL RIGHTS RESERVED.

 All code in this repository is released under the terms of the MIT license.

 Copyright (C) 2015 Nikolay Nemshilov.